 At some point I will update the photos.
 But this recipe is too yummy to make you wait!

-To serve this delicious chocolate dessert, you can top it with some whipped cream, ice cream or even caramel sauce.
+You can top it with some whipped cream, ice cream or even caramel sauce.
 YUM.

-- Chocolate Cake Mix (approximately 15 oz)
+- Chocolate Christmas Dump Cake

 - Preheat oven to 350 degrees.

 - Melt 1/2 cup of butter and put in the bottom of a baking dish.